Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Experiments

-Results under black-box evaluation on VOC are included in Table \ref{tab:black-box-voc}.
-Performance of clean models also decreases along with the increase of attack iteration, like the white-box situation.
+The results under black-box evaluation on VOC are included in Table \ref{tab:black-box-voc}.
+The performance of clean models also decreases along with the increase of attack iteration for BIM attack ($L_{\infty}$ constraint), like the white-box situation.
 This phenomenon suggests that there is strong transferability for adversarial samples in the semantic segmentation task.
-It is therefore meaningful to evaluate robustness under this black-box setting.
+Therefore, it is meaningful to evaluate robustness under this black-box setting.

 In comparison between DDC-AT and SAT, we use the same hyper-parameters as white-box attacks.
-From Table \ref{tab:black-box-voc}, it is clear that SAT also improves the defense effect.
-The standard deviation of SAT is larger than the results by white-box attacks because black-box perturbation for each model is obtained from a set of substitute networks, which have different adversarial behaviors.
+From Table \ref{tab:black-box-voc}, it is clear that SAT also improves the defense effect under black-box attacks.
+The standard deviation of SAT is larger than the results by white-box attacks because black-box perturbation for each model is obtained from a set of substitute networks, which yield different adversarial behaviors.

-The final performance of DDC-AT is consistently higher than SAT with attack iteration number ranging from 1 to 7.
-Meanwhile, the standard deviation of our method is lower in all cases, especially under unseen attack.
-It proves that DDC-AT is more stable and effective than SAT by all types of attack.
+The final performance of DDC-AT is consistently higher than SAT for BIM attack ($L_{\infty}$ constraint) as well as other attacks.
+Meanwhile, standard deviations of DDC-AT are lower in all cases than SAT, especially under unseen attacks.
+It proves that DDC-AT is more stable than SAT by all types of attack.